isomerpages/nlb-biblioasia/index.md

     - infopic:
         title: "Sang Nila Utama: Separating Myth from Reality"
         subtitle: Highlights
-        description: The Malay prince who founded Singapura in the 13th-century is a controversial figure helped established the legitimacy of the Melaka Sultanate.
+        description: The Malay prince who founded Singapura in the 13th-century is a controversial figure who helped established the legitimacy of the Melaka Sultanate.
         button: Read this article
         url: /vol-16/issue-2/jul-sep-2020/sangnila
         image: /images/Vol-16-issue-2/sangnila/royalresidence.jpg